troublecatstudios/noir/docs/reference/NoirEditor/EditorCoroutines/EditorCoroutine.md

 <!-- tc:assembly NoirEditor.dll -->

-A handle to an EditorCoroutine, can be passed to <see cref="T:NoirEditor.EditorCoroutines.EditorCoroutineUtility">EditorCoroutineUtility</see> methods to control lifetime.
+A handle to an EditorCoroutine, can be passed to [EditorCoroutineUtility](/noir/reference/NoirEditor/EditorCoroutines/EditorCoroutineUtility/) methods to control lifetime.

 ```csharp